 Young woman seated, facing right, head to front, chestnut-brown hair, white cap; black dress with white lace at neck, India shawl; reddish brown curtain and landscape in background.

 White cap?
 Black dress with white lace at neck?
-The description did not fit the young woman wearing a white dress and a red shawl, who wore neither a cap nor a collar.
+No, this Mrs. Arundel wore a white dress and a red shawl.
+No cap.
+No collar.

-Moreover, according to Beal, when both portraits were exhibited at the Panama Pacific International Exposition in San Francisco in 1915, they were lent by Philadelphia art collector Albert Rosenthal.
-For the portrait in Manhattan, the provenance carried through two families, none of whom were named Rosenthal.
-With a different description and different provenance, what should have been a relatively simple artist identification turned complicated.
+According to Beal, when both portraits were exhibited at the Panama Pacific International Exposition in San Francisco in 1915, they were lent by Philadelphia art collector Albert Rosenthal.
+Provenance for the portrait in Manhattan carried through two families, none of whom were named Rosenthal.
+With these differences, what should have been a relatively simple artist identification turned complicated.

 Untwining the Two Mrs. Arundels